+Credit rating

-I III/AITOE KIOKO Credit rating SES' credit rating can be affected by a number of factors, including a change in its financial policy, a deterioration of its financial credit metrics, a downgrade in the rating agencies' assessment of the business risk profile or a change in rating methodology.
-A change in SES' credit rating could affect the cost and terms of its newly issued debt, as well as its ability to raise financing.
-SES' policy is to attain and retain a stable investment grade rating with two of the international reputable credit rating agencies (currently Fitch and Moody's). Тах SES is subject to taxation in multiple jurisdictions and may become subject to unforeseen material tax claims, including late payment interest and/or penalties, and in some cases retroactive tax assessments.
+SES's credit rating can be affected by a number of factors, including a change in its financial policy, a deterioration of its financial credit metrics, a downgrade in the rating agencies' assessment of the business risk profile or a change in rating methodology.
+A change in SES's credit rating could affect the cost and terms of its newly issued debt, as well as its ability to raise financing.
+SES's policy is to attain and retain a stable investment grade rating with two of the international reputable credit rating agencies (currently, Fitch and Moody's).

+Tax

+SES is subject to taxation in multiple jurisdictions and may become subject to unforeseen material tax claims, including late payment interest and / or penalties, and in some cases retroactive tax assessments.
 SES has implemented a tax risk mitigation charter based on, among other things, a framework of tax opinions for the financially material positions taken, transfer pricing policies, and procedures for accurate tax compliance in all jurisdictions.

+Asset impairment

-Asset impairment SES' intangible assets, satellites and ground segment assets are valued at historic cost less amortisation, depreciation and accumulated impairment charges.
+SES's intangible assets, satellites and ground segment assets are valued at historic cost less amortisation, depreciation and accumulated impairment charges.
 The resulting carrying values are validated each year through impairment testing procedures where they are compared to the discounted present value of the future cash flows expected to be derived from the asset.
+Where future assumptions for a specific asset, as set out in the approved Business Plan, become less favourable, or the discount rates applied to the future cash flows increase, then this may result in the need for material asset impairment charges.

+Foreign exchange

-Where future assumptions for a specific asset, as set out in the approved Business Plan, become less favourable, or the discount rates - or perpetual growth rate assumptions - applied to the future cash flows change, then this may result in the need for material asset impairment charges.
-Foreign exchange SES' reported financial performance can be impacted by movements in the Euro / U.S. dollar exchange rate, as SES has significant operations, cash flows, assets and liabilities that are denominated in the U.S. dollar whereby the Group's reporting currency is the Euro.
+SES's reported financial performance can be impacted by movements in the Euro / U.S. dollar exchange rate, as SES has significant operations, cash flows, assets and liabilities that are denominated in the U.S. dollar whereby the Group's reporting currency is the Euro.
 To mitigate this exposure, SES may enter into forward foreign exchange or similar derivative contracts to hedge underlying foreign exchange exposures.
+Further details are provided in Note 18 to the consolidated financial statements.

+Interest rate

-Further details are provided in >> Note 19 to the consolidated financial statements.
-Interest rate SES' exposure to the risk of changes in market interest rates relates primarily to SES' floating rate borrowings as well as the renewal of its fixed rate borrowings.
+SES's exposure to the risk of changes in market interest rates relates primarily to SES's floating rate borrowings as well as the renewal of its fixed rate borrowings.
 SES carefully monitors and adjusts the mix between fixed and floating rate debt from time to time, responding to market conditions.
 Interest rate derivatives may be used to manage the interest rate risk.
+Further details are provided in Note 18 to the consolidated financial statements.

+Kev customer loss

-Further details are provided in >> Note 19 to the consolidated financial statements.
-Key customer loss Bankruptcy and customer consolidation, amongst other reasons, can potentially result in loss of customers, non-renewals or reduction in the demand for services.
+Bankruptcy and customer consolidation, amongst other reasons, can potentially result in loss of customers, non-renewals or reduction in the demand for services.
 SES aims for long contract terms with key customers based on strong relationships.

+Customer credit

-Customer credit Failure by customers to fulfil payment obligations is a possibility.
-Credit risk may increase as SES and/or its customers increase dependency on revenues in emerging markets where credit risk may be higher.
+Failure by customers to fulfil payment obligations is a possibility.
+Credit risk may increase as SES and / or its customers increase dependency on revenues in emerging markets where credit risk may be higher.
 This risk is mitigated through a customer credit policy including credit checks, deposits or other forms of security, payment monitoring and credit insurance where possible.
-Further details are provided in >> Note 19 to the consolidated financial statements.
+Further details are provided in Note 18 to the consolidated financial statements.

-RESPONSIBILITY STATEMENT

-The Board of Directors and the Executive Committee of the company reaffirm their responsibility to ensure the maintenance of proper accounting records disclosing the financial position of the group with reasonable accuracy at any time and ensure that an appropriate system of internal controls is in place to ensure the group's business operations are carried out efficiently and transparently.

-In accordance with Article 3 of the Luxembourg law of 11 January 2008, as subsequently amended, on transparency requirements in relation to information about issuers whose securities are admitted to trading on a regulated market, we declare that, to the best of our knowledge, the annual statutory accounts as of and for the year ended 31 December 2022, prepared in accordance with Luxembourg legal and regulatory requirements, and the consolidated financial statements as of end for the year ended 31 December 2022, prepared in accordance with the International Financial Reporting Standards as adopted by the European Union, give a true and fair view of the assets, liabilities, financial position and profit of the year of SES taken individually, and of SES and its consolidated subsidiaries taken as a whole, respectively.
-In addition, the management report includes a fair review of the development and performance of the business and the position of SES taken individually, and of SES and its consolidated subsidiaries taken as a whole, together with a description of the principal risks and uncertainties that they face.

-24 February 2023

-Q.R.5

-Frank Esser Chair of the Board of Directors

-Steve Collar

-ENVIRONMENTAL, SOCIAL & GOVERNANCE (ESG) REPORT 3

-CORPORATE

-GOVERNANCE &

-REMUNERATION

-CONSOLIDATED FINANCIAL STATEMENTS

-SES S.A.
-ANNUAL ACCOUNTS

-6 ADDITIONAL INFORMATION

-IMPRINT

-CONTACT

-SES HEADQUARTERS Château de Betzdorf L-6815 Betzdorf Luxembourg www.ses.com

-The SES Investor Relations team will be pleased to assist you with any questions you may have in relation to SES.
-Please reach out via ir@ses.com

-Investors

-Richard Whiteing

-E: richard.whiteing@ses.com

-T: +352 710 725 261

-Media (External Communications)

-Suzanne Ong

-E: suzanne.ong@ses.com

-T: +352 710 725 500

-CONCEPT AND DESIGN

-MPM Corporate Communication Solutions Mainz, Germany www.mpm.de

-PHOTO CREDITS

-Getty, Luxembourg Directorate for Development Cooperation, SES, SES Employees, Trent Branson, Oliver Wheeldon, SpaceX

-REPORT 2022

-ANNUAL

-SES HEADQUARTERS

-Château de Betzdorf L-6815 Betzdorf Luxembourg